Bali Right Now

 Overstaying your visa

 SERIOUS CONSEQUENCEIndonesia charges Rp1,000,000 ($65) per day for visa overstays, including a single extra day.
-Longer overstays can lead to detention, deportation, and re-entry bans that follow you for years.
+Longer overstays can lead to detention, deportation, and re-entry bans.

 Fix: Check your visa expiry carefully and start extensions well before the final week.
-Immigration offices in Bali are rarely quick.
+Immigration offices in Bali are often slow and backlogged.

 -